the comforting spice that makes everything nice

 Nearly all of mine did.

-But don’t let that stop you from “returning home” this holiday season.
+And even if you no longer eat the dishes you associate with comfort, please don’t let that stop you from “returning home” this holiday season.
 The spices of your all-time favorites may just help conjure up all the nourishing comfort you’re seeking.

 Get creative and spice it up!